Anti-Poaching Dogs Help National Park Rangers

 Killer, a black and tawny brown, Belgian Malinois, leader of poaching dogs, has caught 115 poachers during a four year period, and more than 15 poachers in a six-month period, all arrested, travels over 5 miles of bush terrain, he protects rhinos at Kruger National Park, armed rangers are at the dog’s side.
 Killer was trained daily by Amos Mzimba, and bred by Henry Holsthyzen from Paramount Anti-Poaching program and K-9 academy.
 Killer received a gold medal; he is considered an animal hero by United Kingdom vet charity, PDSA (The people's dispensary for sick animals).

 Holsthyzen works with a group of 200 canines.
 He claims 400 canine units are needed to protect several wild animal parks, but only 30 dogs participate in active duty.
-He introduced the first paratrooper dog to dive down from a helicopter, Arrow, a German Shepherd, an accomplishment entered in the Guinness World Record, December 12, 2016.
+He introduced the first paratrooper dog to dive down from a helicopter.
 He jumped out of a helicopter at Waterkloof Air Force Base in Pretoria, South Africa.

 Rangers use Gladys, a Springer Spaniel, to sniff illegal arms and ammunition, attempting to enter park gates.